Trinak91/aws-cybersecurity-home-lab/README.md

 Further validation can be performed to confirm the system's expected SUID binaries and ensure that no privileged executables are unnecessarily exposed.

+### SUID File Assessment

+SUID-enabled executables were identified using:

+    sudo find /usr /bin /sbin -type f -perm -4000 -ls 2>/dev/null

+The assessment identified SUID binaries including `sudo`, `passwd`, `su`, `mount`, `umount`, OpenSSH `ssh-keysign`, and other standard Ubuntu system utilities.

+### Security Assessment

+The identified SUID files appear to be standard system components provided by Ubuntu and installed software packages.
+No unexpected user-created SUID executable was identified during this assessment.

+SUID programs are security-sensitive because they can execute with the privileges of their file owner.
+Privileged executables should therefore be limited to trusted system components and regularly updated to address vulnerabilities.